dzeke/ColoradoRiverCollaborate/LakeMeadWaterBankDivideInflow/ModelGuide/ModelGuide-LakeMeadWaterBank.md

 # Model Guide

-## Immersive Model for Lake Mead based on the Principle of Divide Reservoir Inflow
+## Immersive Model for Lake Mead Based on the Principle of Divide Reservoir Inflow

 David E. Rosenberg \| Utah State University \|
 [david.rosenberg@usu.edu](mailto:david.rosenberg@usu.edu)

 \| <http://rosenberg.usu.edu>

-November 25, 2024
+January 10, 2025

 # I**ntroduction**

-The purpose of this tool is to give users the opportunity to immerse in water user roles for a Lake Mead model based on the principle of divide reservoir info.
+The purpose of this tool is to give users the opportunity to immerse in and personify water user roles for a Lake Mead model based on the principle of divide reservoir info.
 The process is: **A) Divide reservoir inflow**, **B) Subtract evaporation**, and **C) Users withdraw and conserve within their available water**, others choices, and real-time discussion of choices.
-We see uses of the tool for two purposes:.
-We see use of the tool for two purposes:
+We see uses of the tool for two purposes:

 -   As researchers we want to learn *Why* basin partners choose assumptions and *how* extreme; *Why* and *how* basin partners articulate their risk of